cisagov/ScubaGear/docs/prerequisites/serviceprincipal-workflows.md

 ### Step 1: Plan Your Configuration

 Before creating the service principal, determine:
-- **Products to assess:** Choose from aad, exo, sharepoint, teams, defender, powerPlatform, or use `*` for all products
+- **Products to assess:** Choose from aad, exo, sharepoint, teams, securitysuite, powerplatform, or use `*` for all products
 - **Environment:** commercial, gcc, gcchigh, or dod
 - **Certificate validity:** Default 6 months, customizable up to 12 months maximum